AI Reliance Study

 Lead Researcher

-Led the interviews and made sure our study was fair and followed the rules.
+Managed the interviews and ensured that our study was fair and complied with regulations.

 Victor Oikawa Lopes